coolaj28/HouYi-CS4371-/README.md

 # HouYi

 This is the replication package for the paper "Prompt Injection attack against LLM-integrated Applications" in [arxiv](https://arxiv.org/abs/2306.05499).
 In this repository, we provide the source code of HouYi, a framework that automatically injects prompts into LLM-integrated applications to attack them.
 We also provide a demo script that simulates a LLM-integrated application and demonstrates how to use HouYi to attack it.
 Besides, you can use HouYi to attack real-world LLM-integrated applications by writing your own harness and attack intention.
+Related Work
+In addition to replicating and extending the HouYi framework from Prompt Injection attack against LLM-integrated Applications, our project draws inspiration from and builds upon the findings in a related study:

+"Not what you’ve signed up for: Compromising Real-World LLM-Integrated Applications with Indirect Prompt Injection" by Greshake et al. [arXiv:2302.12173v2](https://arxiv.org/abs/2302.12173).

+This paper introduces and categorizes a novel class of Indirect Prompt Injection (IPI) attacks, which allow adversaries to control LLM-integrated applications remotely by injecting prompts into data sources likely to be retrieved at inference time.
+It identifies real-world vulnerabilities, provides a threat taxonomy, and demonstrates practical attacks on systems like Bing Chat and GitHub Copilot.

+# How This Relates to Our Work

+Our fork of HouYi extends its prompt injection capabilities to simulate indirect and user-agnostic injection vectors inspired by the scenarios outlined in Greshake et al.’s work.
+By integrating these insights:

+We've customized harnesses that simulate passive and hidden retrieval-based injections.

+We've created test cases that mimic encoded prompts, email-based attacks, and memory-persistent payloads described in the IPI taxonomy.

+Our tests explore how systems can be compromised even when no direct input is given by a malicious user—aligning with the indirect threat model.

-In this forked repository we have added our own harness and custom prompt injection test cases to extend the original experiments and explore new attack strategies against LLM-integrated applications.
-We will also list how to run our project in a seperate segment for the Computer Systems Class(CS4371) at Texas State University Spring 2025 semester.
+Together, both papers serve as the foundation for our exploration of prompt injection risks in LLM-integrated applications.
+This forms the basis of our semester project for CS4371: Computer Systems at Texas State University, Spring 2025.

 ## Citation
 Please cite the original paper if you use their code in your research: